Flapjacks are a delicous treat that also feels like a healthy snack. And these Coconut Oat Bars are vegan, dairy-free and easy to make!

 Preheat the oven to 180C/160Cfan/Gas Mark 4.
 If you are using a baking tin, line and grease it.
 If you are using a foil tray, you don’t need to bother (hurrah!)

-Measure out the coconut oil into a saucepan – it will be solid if stored below about 25C, I just scoop it out using a spoon into a measuring cup.
+Measure out the coconut oil into a saucepan.
+It will be solid if stored below about 25C, so I just scoop it out using a spoon into a measuring cup.
 Measure out the golden syrup and add to the saucepan.